 -Los Angeles Daily News

 While the natural gas leak in Porter Ranch, California is now starting to get national news coverage, the problem existed long before the networks turned their cameras on the issue.
 In fact, an informational picket line staged by Save Porter Ranch was held in front of Castlebay Lane Charter School as the students arrived dressed in costumes for their Halloween festivities.
-At that time residents complained about a delay in an acknowledgement of the problem by the Southern California Gas Company and a lack of attentiveness by local politicians.
-For example an affected stakeholder complained that a message left with Los Angeles County Supervisor Michael Antonovich’s office was returned by a utility official.
+At that time residents complained about a delay in an acknowledgment of the problem by the Southern California Gas Company and a lack of attentiveness by local politicians.
+For example, an affected stakeholder complained that a message left with Los Angeles County Supervisor Michael Antonovich’s office was returned by a utility official.
 Another said that City Councilman Mitch Englander had blocked her from his Twitter feed after she had posted about the leak.
-As late as the November 18th meeting of the Northridge Neighborhood Council, Englander’s representative was reporting that the leak posed no significant health risks.
+As late as the November 18th meeting of the Northridge East Neighborhood Council, Englander’s representative was reporting that the leak posed no significant health risks.
 Little did he know that this talking point would be wiped away the next day by Los Angeles County health officials.

 On November 19th it was finally acknowledged that the residents who had been complaining for weeks were not hypochondriacs and “that noxious fumes from a gas well above Porter Ranch are causing a health threat”.
 As a result, the County Health Department ordered the utility “to offer free temporary relocation assistance to any impacted residents.”
 The Gas Company which had first denied the existence of a leak to residents and then denied that conditions posed danger, told the Daily News that prior to the order they “had received five or six calls from the Porter Ranch area.
 [They had] offered relocation, and...no one [had] accepted the offer”.
 As of this writing, “2,258 household have been placed in temporary housing and an additional 3,168 are in the placement process.”